MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Tutorials/Win10-NXP-iMX.md

 1. **Gather servicing packages**
    1. Locate the most recent cumulative update for Windows 10 IoT Enterprise LTSC 2021 (also known as Windows 10 version 21H2) in the [Windows Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=-Dynamic%20Cumulative%20Update%20for%20Windows%2010%20Version%2021H2%20for%20Arm64).
 The most recent cumulative update should be the first one in the list.
 You can verify using the value in the Last Updated column.
-   1. Select `Download` and save the `.msu` file to `c:\mediarefresh\packages` folder.
+   1. Select `Download` and save the `.msu` file to `c:\mediarefresh\packages\LCU` folder.
    1. While you're still viewing the Windows Update Catalog, select on the title of the cumulative update that you downloaded, then select on the `Support Url` on the Overview tab.
 This link opens a webpage with more details about the update.
    1. Scroll down to the *How to get this update* section to see if there are any prerequisites required.
 Assume that you don't have any updates installed.
-If there are prerequisites listed, download the extra `.msu` file(s) to the `c:\MediaRefresh\Packages` folder.
+If there are prerequisites listed, download the extra `.msu` file(s) to the `c:\MediaRefresh\Packages\SSU` folder.

 1. **Gather NXP i.MX drivers**